The Naked Church Chapter Two – Rise Up and Walk Podcast

 One day Aquinas found the Pope counting a large sum of money. “you see, Thomas,” Pope innocent said, “the church can no longer say, ‘silver and gold have I none.’” these are the words Peter and John, two of Christ’s disciples, had spoken one morning when a lame beg gar sought money from them.
 Instead, Peter and John healed the beggar’s legs and sent him home dancing.
 Aquinas thought about the Pope’s statement for a moment and then replied, “True, holy Father, but neither can she now say, ‘rise up and walk.’
 “Though originally spoken as a lament for what Aquinas perceived as an unrecoverable past, these words could well serve as the epitaph of the Western church.
 It is far easier for us to handle money than to touch the real needs of hurting people—so much so that many people doubt whether or not God cares about them.

-If you had to choose between a church that was poor but powerful and one that was rich but powerless, which would you prefer?
+The Naked Church Chapter Two – If you had to choose between a church that was poor but powerful and one that was rich but powerless, which would you prefer?
 Do you think God would choose any differently?
 But someone might object that one need not exclude the other.
-Perhaps inherently not, but it always seems to work out that way. today we are rich in the things of this world—money, political clout, even buildings that double as tourist attract ions—but what appears to be our success may only testify to our failure.
+Perhaps inherently not, but it always seems to work out that way. today we are rich in the things of this world—money, political clout, even buildings that double as tourist attractions—but what appears to be our success may only testify to our failure.
 Colson points to how the gospel has been compromised in our push to make it popular: “much of the Christianity we slickly market is nothing but a religious adaptation of the self-seeking values of secular culture.”
 Such success is empty—only an illusion.
 Howard Snyder has been calling the church to radical renewal for more than two decades now.

 “Even if the church seems to be succeeding, growth outruns depth and outward success masks inward emptiness.” both of these voices, and others like them, have fallen on deaf ears.
 Even where church leaders agree with their assessments, they continue to embrace the priorities that thwart any hope of change.
 In the face of hurting people our success by numbers euphoria is woefully irrelevant.
 For those who have hoped for something better, I have great news: the heritage that Jesus bequeathed his church is more valuable than gold and silver, answering the deepest cries of our hurts and hungers.